 For phones and tablets

-bytran 1.2 will support SensorTag - a keychain size coin battery operated Bluetooth device containing temperature, pressure and humidity sensors.
+bytran 1.2 now supports SensorTag - a keychain size coin battery operated Bluetooth device containing temperature, pressure and humidity sensors.

-The Windows Phone version does not currently offer Image and Data sharing and may experience occasional hangs during the HITRAN database download.
+The Windows Phone version does not currently offer Image and Data sharing.

 Current desktop versions do not include an installer and contain the unmodified mobile interface.
-To run bytran under Ubuntu Linux a script file supplied should be used as outlined in the readme file within the archive.
+To run bytran under Ubuntu Linux (tested on version 18.04) read the bytran-readme.txt file within the archive.